 - Saltzman MD, Mercer DM, Bertelsen A, Warme WJ, Matsen FA 3rd.
 Bilateral Posterior Sternoclavicular Dislocations.
 Radiology Case Reports.
 [Online] 4:256, 2009.1.

 - Warme WJ, Brooks D. The Effect of Circumferential Taping on Flexor Pulley Failure in Rock Climbers.
 American Journal of Sports Medicine.
 2000 Sept-Oct; 28(5): 674-678.

 - Warme WJ, Arciero RA, Savoie FH, Uhorchak JM, Walton M. Nonabsorbable Versus Absorbable Suture Anchors for Open Bankart Repair.
 American Journal of Sports Medicine.
 1999 Nov-Dec; 27(6): 742-746.

 - Warme WJ, Feagin JA, King P, Lambert KL, Cunningham R. Ski Injury Statistics, 1982-1993, Jackson Hole Ski Resort.
 American Journal of Sports Medicine.
 1995 Sept-Oct; 23: 597-600.

 - (PubMed Listing)

-In this video, Dr. Warme discusses innovative new surgical procedures developed in the lab and discusses how these new techniques helped two very active athletes with broken collarbones get back in the game.
+In the video above, The Athletes Shoulder, Leading Edge Surgical Repair, Dr. Warme discusses innovative new surgical procedures developed in the lab and discusses how these new techniques helped two very active athletes with broken collarbones return to sport.